 The National Geographic rates Powerscourt Gardens as one of the world’s most beautiful gardens, and it’s worth visiting this magnificent Landmark in Ireland at any time of the year.
-The Powerscourt Estate is in County Wicklow and its just a 20-minute drive south from Dublin.
+The Powerscourt Estate is in County Wicklow, and it’s just a 20-minute drive south of Dublin.

-There are 47 acres to enjoy, and the Sugar Loaf Mountain frames the views from the terrace over the Italian garden beautifully.
+There are 47 acres to enjoy, and the Sugar Loaf Mountain beautifully frames the views from the terrace over the Italian garden.
 Magnificent statues fill the garden, and the two horses in front of the central lake are particularly stunning.

-Kilkenny Castle is located in Kilkenny, about 1h30 from Dublin, thus perfectly located for a nice day trip from the Irish capital.
-You can easily reach it by car, public transports or an organized tour.
+Kilkenny Castle is located in Kilkenny, about 1h30 from Dublin, thus ideally located for a nice day trip from the Irish capital.
+You can easily reach it by car, public transport or an organized tour.

-This is one of the most easily recognizable buildings in Ireland and an important site since its construction in the 12th century.
-Guided tours are offered daily at a cost of 6 Euros but access to the castle gardens and park grounds is free.
+This is one of Ireland’s most easily recognizable buildings (and famous landmarks) and an important site since its construction in the 12th century.
+Guided tours are offered daily at the cost of 6 Euros, but access to the castle gardens and park grounds is free.

-We recommend you to take the tour so you can visit the inside and understand the history of the castle.
+We recommend you take the tour to visit the inside and understand the castle’s history.
 It’s a really fascinating one.
-The tour to the castle is about 40 minutes, but you should give it at least 1 hour.
+The tour of the castle is about 40 minutes, but you should give it at least 1 hour.

 Rock of Cashel

-The Rock of Cashel is located a few kilometers southwest to Kilkenny making it a little more than 2 hours from Dublin.
-However, it’s a perfect place to in the same day trip as Kilkenny.
-If you love history, old buildings, and interesting stories, then the Rock of Cashel + Kilkenny Castle is the day trip to take.
+The Rock of Cashel is located a few kilometers southwest of Kilkenny, making it slightly more than 2 hours from Dublin.
+However, it’s a perfect place to in the same-day trip as Kilkenny.
+If you love history, old buildings, and exciting stories, then the Rock of Cashel + Kilkenny Castle is the day trip to take.

 A ticket to the Rock of Cashel costs 15 Euros, and guided tours are available every hour on the half-hour.
-The tour takes about 45 minutes and it’s a very interesting one, giving context to what we are seeing.
+The tour takes about 45 minutes and is very interesting, giving context to what we are seeing.

 Kaisa Lee of Glam Granola Travel

 Glendalough is the absolutely perfect day trip from Dublin for nature lovers.
-You will spend the day hiking, exploring monastic ruins, and enjoying rural Irish countryside charm at its finest.
-There are plenty of busses that drive the hour south to Glendalough, whether you want to go on a tour or not.
+You will spend the day hiking, exploring monastic ruins, and enjoying the charm of the rural Irish countryside.
+Plenty of buses drive the hour south to Glendalough, whether you want to go on a tour or not.

 Driving yourself is ideal, as it gives you more freedom, but either is doable, inexpensive (unless you pick a luxury tour company), and quick.
 While there are driving roads through Glendalough’s beautiful Wicklow Mountains, hiking is really a spectacular way to experience this part of Ireland.
 The main draws of Glendalough are its nature and archeology.